sefeoglu/inverserelations/README.md

 ## Inverse Relation Pairs from FewRel 1.0
-This project's paper is to submit for KR'2026 Evaluation of LLMs on inverse relations.
+This project's paper is to submit for possible publication Evaluation of LLMs on inverse relations.

 <p align="center">